 The Lord is my shepherd, I shall not want.

 He makes me lie down in green pastures;

 he leads me beside still waters;

 He leads me in right paths

 for his name’s sake.

 I find myself yearning to identify with David, the outcast plucked from obscurity into respect and admiration.
-However, if I am honest with myself I am likely much more similar to the other expectant sons – prideful, privileged, confident and ultimately mistaken.
+However, if I am honest with myself I am likely much more similar to the other expectant sons – prideful, privileged, confidant and ultimately mistaken.

 Our task in Lent is to pay attention.
 Watch for signs of God’s work in the world, and bear witness to those encounters with God.
 As sure as the changing of the seasons, God is at work.